scalabli/quo/docs/api.rst

 ----------------

-See :doc:`/shell-completion` for information about enabling and customizing Click's shell completion system.
+See :doc:`/shell-completion` for information about enabling and customizing Quo's shell completion system.

 .. currentmodule:: quo.shell_completion